 I don't need to be messing around with courses; there's, plenty of growth opportunities elsewhere.

 In order to focus on one thing, you often have to give up another.
 I plan on no longer focusing on courses and training.

 I'm focusing on growing the content, traffic, and earnings on NichePursuits.com and creating related software products for my audience.
-In fact about 3 months ago, I hired a full-time writer for Niche Pursuits (you can see his work here), and I'm about to hire another full-time writer.

 The results have been phenomenal.

 Check out the traffic growth on NichePursuits.com over the past few months.